HelTecAutomation/HeltecDocs/doc/node/esp32/source/capsule_sensor_v3/quick_start.md

 CapSule Sensor V3 uses Wireless Boot to download firmware, exchange information, and print logs through WiFi.

-Long press the indicator light of the device for 16 seconds until the white light of the device is always on.
+Long press the indicator light of the device for 16 seconds until the Blue light of the device is always on.

 ![](img/01.png)

-Find "WirelessBoot_xxxx" on your PC and connect.
+Find "WirelessBoot_xxxx" on your PC and connect, the password is "*helte.org*".

 ![](img/02.jpg)